3. Candidate Relaxation

 No temperature or vibrational effects are considered.

-Convergence depends on the chosen
+Convergence depends on both the chosen